segmentio/segment-docs/src/connections/destinations/catalog/tiktok-conversions/index.md

 ---
 {% include content/plan-grid.md name="actions" %}

-The TikTok Conversions destination is a server-to-server integration with the TikTok Events API that allows advertisers to share website visitor events from Segment directly to TikTok.
+The TikTok Conversions destination is a secure server-to-server integration that allows advertisers to share the actions customers take on their websites from Segment directly with TikTok using [TikTok Web Events API](https://business-api.tiktok.com/portal/docs?id=1771100799076354){:target="_blank”}.
+By sharing these events with TikTok, you can better optimize your campaigns and measure ad performance.

-Data shared through the Events API is processed similarly to information shared through the TikTok pixel and TikTok SDK business tools.
-Advertisers can use events data to power solutions like dynamic showcase ads (DSA), custom targeting, campaign optimization and attribution.
-Advertisers can see their event data in TikTok Events Manager.

 ## Benefits of TikTok Conversions
 The TikTok Conversions destination provides the following benefits:

 1. **Clear mapping of data.** Actions-based destinations enable you to define the mapping between the data Segment receives from your source and the data Segment sends to TikTok.
-2. **Prebuilt mappings.** Mappings for TikTok Standard Events, like `PlaceAnOrder`, are prebuilt with the prescribed parameters and available for customization.
+2. **Prebuilt mappings.** Mappings for TikTok Standard Events, like `CompletePayment`, are prebuilt with the prescribed parameters and available for customization.
 3. **Streamlined stability and security.** Integrate and iterate without client-side limitations, like network connectivity or ad blocker issues.
 4. **Privacy-focused**: Stay compliant with rapidly evolving requirements with automatic PII hashing and flexible controls that let you adapt what data you share.
 5. **Maximum event measurement**: Capture more events with improved accuracy across different browsers, apps, and devices to get a unified view of your customer's journey from page view to purchase.

+This destination is maintained by TikTok.
+For any issues with the destination, [contact TikTok's Support team](mailto:segmenteng@bytedance.com).

 ## Getting started